syncfusion-content/maui-docs/MAUI/PDF-Viewer/Select-Deselect-Annotations.md

 {% endhighlight %}
 {% endtabs %}

-### Annotation Deselected Event
+### Annotation deselected event

-The `AnnotationDeselected` event occurs when an annotation is selected interactively or programmatically.
+The [AnnotationDeselected](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.PdfViewer.SfPdfViewer.html#Syncfusion_Maui_PdfViewer_SfPdfViewer_AnnotationDeselected) event occurs when an annotation is selected interactively or programmatically.
 The following example explains how to wire the event to obtain the deselected annotation.

 {% tabs %}
 {% highlight c# %}